 - You visit sites in all weathers.

-- You have to wear protective clothing on site including a hard hat and boots.
+- You have to wear safety clothing on site including a hard hat and protective boots.

 - You may have to work evenings and weekends to meet deadlines and spend time away from home.

 - The company you work for, or you if you are self-employed, must be insured against the possibility of future litigation in the event that one of your buildings develops serious structural faults.

 LMI data powered by LMI for All